-The NetVault Backup Server can run on Windows and Linux operating systems.
+The NetVault Server can run on Windows and Linux operating systems.

-NetVault Backup Clients
+NetVault Clients

-The NetVault Backup Client is installed on machines that you want to protect using the NetVault Backup solution.
+The NetVault Client is installed on machines that you want to protect using the NetVault solution.
 These machines can be file servers, database servers, email servers, application servers, and workstations.

-The NetVault Backup Clients are assigned to a NetVault Backup Server, which manages all data protection operations for the clients.
-A single server and its associated clients form a NetVault Backup Domain.
-A NetVault Backup SmartClient license is required to attach physical or virtual storage devices locally to a NetVault Backup Client.
+The NetVault Clients are assigned to a NetVault Server, which manages all data protection operations for the clients.
+A single server and its associated clients form a NetVault Domain.
+A NetVault SmartClient license is required to attach physical or virtual storage devices to a NetVault Client and Server.

-The NetVault Backup Client can run on AIX, FreeBSD, HP-UX, Linux, Mac OS X, Solaris, and Windows operating systems.
+The NetVault Client can run on AIX, FreeBSD, HP-UX, Linux, Mac OS X, Solaris, and Windows operating systems.

-NetVault Backup plug-ins
+NetVault plug-ins

-The NetVault Backup Plug-ins are used to protect various applications and data stored on the server and client machines.
-There are two categories of NetVault Backup plug-ins: built-in plug-ins and licensed plug-ins.
+The NetVault Plug-ins are used to protect various applications and data stored on the server and client machines.
+There are two categories of NetVault plug-ins: built-in plug-ins and licensed plug-ins.